lindig/ocaml-ago/README.md

 # Installation

 I recommend to compile and install ago via Opam, the OCaml packaging
-managerr:
+manager:

     opam install ago

 This installs a binary and a manual page which you can read as usual with `man ago`.
-Please note that the version on Opam might be slighlty behind this repository.
+Please note that the version on Opam might be slightly behind this repository.

 # Building